MMCore/TwitterBot/README.md

 -Update the config.js file with the keys/tokens you set up for your app.

--Update the 'MYID' field in the bot.js file.
+-Update the ID field in the config.js file.
 (You can find your ID here: http://gettwitterid.com/)

 #Features (While Bot is Running):